Safe entry to your premises

 Will I be notified when you need to enter my premises?

-The amount of notice we can give you when we need to enter your premises depends on the type of work we will be doing.
-Unfortunately, in some cases we are not able to provide notice at all.
+The amount of notice we can give you when we need to enter your premises depends on the type of work we'll be doing.
+Unfortunately, in some cases we're not able to provide notice at all.

-- Planned maintenance - You will receive a notification if there will be a power outage at your premises for us to complete planned maintenance work, either on site or nearby.
+- Planned maintenance - You'll receive a notification if there'll be a power outage at your premises for us to complete planned maintenance work, either on site or nearby.
 The notification will be provided a minimum four (4) days prior to the planned power outage.
 When power is restored we may need access to your premises to ensure it is reconnected safely.

 - Network inspections - No prior notice will be given when we conduct walking/ground network inspections.
 We may attempt to knock on your door to advise you of our presence when we arrive, depending where on your premises our assets are located.